 Creating a Team profile

-How to create a page that describes what a team or committee does and lists its members.
+How to use Content Publisher to describe what a team or committee does and list its members.

 When to create a Team profile

 - outline what a team does, who its members are and how to contact them